CaseNet MO

 What is CaseNet?

-It is an online case search portal that allows the public to access Missouri court case information from one place.
 You can use Missouri CaseNet to search cases, review docket entries and docket activity, check hearing details, and view available public records online.
-Through this official portal, you can:

 Who Can Use CaseNet?

 It is for the general public, including case parties, family members, employers, journalists, and attorneys who need to look up public case search results and available Missouri court case information online.
-Users may review public records such as docket entries, parties, judgments, charges, and other case details that are legally available through the official portal.

 CaseNet only shows records for courts that use Missouri’s case management system and cases that are legally available for public access.
 Non-public, sealed, or restricted case details will not appear in public search results.